-Thus, from the point of view of 90 % confidence area, setting low SNR threshold as long as possible, would give better localization.
+Thus, from the point of view of 90 % confidence area, setting SNR threshold as low as possible, would give better localization.
 In the end, based on all of the offset angle, searched area, and the confidence area, the optimal threshold for the V1 detector in this search is around 3.5.
-At the threshold, expected offset angle, searched area, and 90 % confidence area are about 13 deg, 93 \deg^2 , 600 \deg^2 , respectively.
+At this threshold, expected offset angle, searched area, and 90 % confidence area are about 13 deg, 93 deg2, 600 deg2, respectively.
 At the threshold, about 40 % of all the triggers are from HLV triple coincidences, while others are from HL double coincidences.
 Also the HLV{ran} triggers comprise 11 % of all the triggers at the threshold of 3.5.